lsst-camera-dh/release/README.md

 prod is an optional parameter indicating installation of production release tags

-ccd_inst_dir is optional and points to the CCS installation directory
+ccs_inst_dir is optional and points to the CCS installation directory